nill-10/readme-generator/README.md

 ## License
-the application is covered under ISC License License.
+the application is covered under ISC License .

 ## Contribution